Outdoor clothing company Regatta to move into Strand Street, Douglas | iomtoday.co.im

 Outdoor clothing company Regatta will be opening up its first Isle of Man store in Strand Street.

-One of the UK’s leading outdoor clothing, footwear and accessories specialists, it will be housed at 27 Strand Street, previously Mountain Warehouse, which has now moved to Topshop’s former site.
+One of the UK’s leading outdoor clothing, footwear and accessories specialists, it will be housed at 27 Strand Street, previously Mountain Warehouse, which has now moved to Topshop’s former site not far away.

-Regatta have around 400 stores across the UK and employ letting agent, Thomas Chapman at Chapman Chartered Surveyors.

 ‘The arrival of a prestigious national brand such as Regatta demonstrates the continuing strength of Douglas town centre.’